 To show the selectiveness of TOF for the detection of unicorns, we simulated logistic map data with two tent-map outlier segments.
 The governing equations were the same as in the previous section, but instead of one, we randomly placed two non-overlapping outlier segments into the time series during data generation, ($N=2000, L=20-200$).

-\subsection{Analysis steps on simulations}
+\section{Analysis steps on simulations}

-We applied optional preprocessing, embedded the time series, then applied TOF and LOF with specific threshold value and neighborhood size on all simulated datasets.
+We applied optional preprocessing, and ran TOF, LOF, brute-force discord discovery \cite{Keogh05} (Keogh) and RRA \cite{Senin15} (Senin) discord discovery algorithms on all simulated datasets.

-For logistic map with tent map anomaly datasets no preprocessing was applied.
-Since the generated dynamics is known and simple, we could chose embedding parameters manually, without any sophisticated selection criteria.
-The dynamics is approximately one dimensional ($d=1$), therefore $E=3$ is sufficient to embed the dynamics according to Takens theorem ($2d+1=3$).
-Also for this discrete time dynamics $\tau=1$ is a good choice of embedding delay.
-The expected anomaly length was calculated from the simulations and the threshold was set accordingly, more specifically $M=110$ time steps (Eq.\,\ref{eq:tof_set_threshold}).

-Where $L$ is the possible length of inserted anomalies.
-Since this event length is 5.5\,\% of the whole data series' length, we set LOF threshold to detect the top 5.5\,\% of points based on LOF score.
-The neighborhood size was scanned between 1 and 100 points and ROC AUC was computed on the range for TOF and LOF.
-Also the $\mathrm{F}_1$, precision and recall score were calculated, where $k_{\mathrm{TOF}=4}$ neighbors and the best neighborhood size based on ROC AUC were selected for TOF and LOF respectively.
-We used this setting for $k_{\mathrm{TOF}}$ as an uninformed rule of thumb, since $E+1$ points define a simplex in embedding-space determining unequivocally the position of the neighborhood's centre.
-For LOF we used $k_{\mathrm{LOF}}=28$.
-This parameter setting scheme was used for all simulated datasets.
+We applied the same preprocessing on the datasets for all anomaly detection methods on the four datasets.